-- Calculate earnings from wages only;

-- Calculate earnings from wages + sales commission;

-- Calculate earnings from wages + tips;

-- Estimate earnings from outside sales at 100% commission; and

-- Calculate earnings from selfemployment.
+- Calculate earnings from wages only - Calculate earnings from wages + sales commissions - Calculate earnings from wages + tips - Estimate earnings from outside sales at 100% commission - Calculate earnings from self-employment, including social media work

 Calculating Earnings from Wages Only

 Susan applied for unemployment after being laid off from her full-time job.
 She also has a part-time job where she continues to work.
 Her part-time job pays \$8.00 an hour.
 Her hours vary.